Learn more about

 - 2 weeks prior to surgery, stop taking all aspirin-containing-products (Motrin, advil etc.), all medications that contains blood thinners, and any vitamin E and herbal supplements.
 You can take 1 multivitamin each day.

 - Medications prescribed by Joseph T Cruise, MD.
 Please discuss any questions you have about your prescriptions with a member of the Cruise Plastic Surgery staff.

 - A surgical garment that is designed for the greatest comfort for an arm lift surgery.
 These are available from compression garment specialist, Contour MD.

 - The prescription-strength cream ScarLess® with vitamin E, silicone, and Hydrocortisone will help minimize skin redness and elevation of the scars.
 ScarLess® is available at Joseph T Cruise, MD’s Newport Beach location.

 - A box, or two, of 4x4 gauze from your local drug store.

 Optional for your Arm Lift

 - Arnica is an herb that may decrease bruising, or help it heal faster.
-Patients should discuss their medical history with Dr. Cruise, as people with high blood pressure should not take Arnica.
-If you are interested in its benefits for any potential brachioplasty bruising, Arnica is available at Dr. Cruise’s office in Orange County.
+Patients should discuss their medical history with Joseph T Cruise, MD, as people with high blood pressure should not take Arnica.
+If you are interested in its benefits for any potential brachioplasty bruising, Arnica is available at Joseph T Cruise, MD’s office in Orange County.

 THE DAY OF SURGERY